Obsidian at a Glance

 Black Tourmaline

-Black Tourmaline and Obsidian form the ultimate protection duo — Tourmaline repels negativity at the source while Obsidian absorbs and neutralizes any residual negative energy that gets through
+Black Tourmaline repels negativity at the source while Obsidian absorbs and neutralizes whatever gets through.
+Together they cover both sides of the protection equation.

 Clear Quartz

-Clear Quartz amplifies Obsidian's truth-revealing energy and helps bring clarity to the insights that surface during shadow work — Quartz acts as a flashlight illuminating what Obsidian reveals
+Clear Quartz amplifies Obsidian's truth-revealing energy and brings clarity to whatever comes up during shadow work.
+Think of Quartz as a flashlight illuminating what Obsidian shows you.

 Smoky Quartz